 It’s imperative that you track customer data in order to tailor your efforts when moving forward.
 Also, when choosing a platform, make sure there is a visual way to view and organize data.
 When you’re comfortable interpreting and sharing data quickly with your team, it gives you a huge advantage.
 Your goal should be a marketing plan that is customer-centric and data-backed.

-2) Focus on the big picture in terms of
+2) Focus on the big picture in terms of customer behavior.

 When you figure out the motives behind the actions of your targets, it provides you with richer, deeper insights that you might not have otherwise considered.